CIS565-Fall-2015/Project3-CUDA-Path-Tracer/README.md

     I actually not tested on the closed scene, but I am sure it will be slower than the open scene.
 Because in the open scene a lot of ray terminated by hitting nothing, but in the closed scene that never happens.
 This effect will be enlarged when the depth is very large.
   5 global variable vs loacl variable
     In the beginning I used a lot of local variables.
 I initiate them, allocate them and free them in every iteration, even in every depth.
 Then I changed the local variables to global variables and I only need to allocate and free once.
 And the fps for a simple scene raised from 5 to 6.6.
 That means the cuda malloc and memcpy may use a lot of time.
+  6 large blocksize vs small blocksize
+    In my testing, the speed of the large blocksize overwhelm the speed of small blocksize.
+I believe it is because of the warp size restriction.
+The small blocksize may not be able to use full computation ability, but large blocksize can, but suffer from the problem of dealing with terminated rays.
+So after stream compaction, this problem is solved and large blocksize is obviously faster than small blocksize.